elysiajs/documentation/docs/plugins/jwt.md

 Signing Algorithm to sign JWT payload with.

-Possible property for jose are:
+Possible properties for jose are:
 HS256
 HS384
 HS512